srevenant/dictobj/README.md

    * raises error if there is a name conflict with reserved words
    * reserves the prefix \f$\f for internal use (also raises error)

-There are simpler ways of doing this, but this is the most functional imho.
+There are more elegant implementations to do similar things, but this has better functionality and is more robust, imho.

 Allows: